This post was originally published on August 2, 2016 and was updated May 21, 2019.

-1 | Videotape a session, and watch some of it
+1 | Videotape a therapy session, and view it

 Videotaping helps you identify how you work; it is a simple way to notice your therapeutic tendencies, approaches, language (verbal and nonverbal), strengths, and growth areas.
 As a result, it will help you set specific goals for improvement.

-2 | Transcribe a portion of a session
+2 | Transcribe a portion of a therapy session

-3 | Set a skills goal for a session, or a period of time
+3 | Set a skills goal for a therapy session, or a period of time

-Skills do not develop with client contact--they develop with intentional practice.
+Skills do not develop with client contact.
+They develop with intentional practice.
 Setting a simple goal for a session will allow for this type of practice and lead to significant skills-building over time.
 Some examples of simple skills goals include to:

-- deliver a traditional Solution-Focused miracle question in every session for one week
+deliver a traditional Solution-Focused miracle question in every session, for one week

-- complete a genogram assessment interview with a new client
+complete a genogram assessment interview with a new client

-- practice interrupting a talkative client or arguing couple
+practice interrupting a talkative client or arguing couple

 Of course, your goals will be based on what you’d like to master, or begin attempting, at your stage of therapy development.

-4 | Work with a supervisor, even if you’re licensed
+4 | Work with a clinical supervisor, even if you’re licensed

-5 | Choose 1 learning goal at a time
+5 | Choose one learning goal at a time

 Because there are so many wonderful learning opportunities in the therapy field, it’s common for therapists to complete several post-graduate certifications and consistently add to their “books to read” list.
 Continued learning is great!
 In fact, it is required.
-However, in order for learning to serve you and your skills, rather than detract from skills-building, it must be specific and goal-oriented; otherwise, the valuable information contained in trainings and books will offer a way for you to spend your time and money, but it will not transfer to skills-building.
-In order for information to transfer, you need a specific plan for implementing specific information.
+However, in order for learning to serve you and your skills, rather than detract from skills-building, it must be specific and goal-oriented.
+Otherwise, the valuable information contained in trainings and books will offer a way for you to spend your time and money, but it will not transfer to skills-building.
+In order for information to transfer, you need a structured plan for implementing specific information.

 Grab your free summary of this post, with references, below.